ronishae/sts2-deck-tracker/README.md

 * Damage dealt to block is counted as damage
 * Overkill damage is not counted
 * Direct damage is attributed to the entity that dealt the damage (e.g. Strike, Inferno, Fire Potion)
-* Additive and multiplicative damage modifiers get their credit (e.g. Accuracy, Strike Dummy, Patter, Tracking, Flanking, Pen Nib)
+* Additive and multiplicative damage modifiers get their credit (e.g. Accuracy, Strike Dummy, Patter, Tracking, Flanking, Pen Nib, Gigantification Potion)
 * AOE enablers like Fan of Knives or Seeking edge get credit for the extra hits they add, while the largest individual hit is attributed to the base card

 ### Vulnerable